 The reader is accomplice in this state of affairs: more than ever, in this Twitter-world, we switch from one piece of content to another very quickly, scanning everything, even what looks interesting, instead of reading, understanding and learning.

 That’s why I’m trying my best to write each article of this blog carefully, in order to give you the clearest information, the most practical tips and the best examples I can find, for you, the reader, to learn how to increase your value as a developer.

-I understand that the length and density of some articles might look a bit daunting, but many of them are not meant to be read at once, in 5 minutes, while speaking with your colleagues and answering your friends on Whatsapp.
+I understand that the length and density of some articles might look a bit daunting.
+They are not meant to be read at once, in 5 minutes, while speaking with your colleagues and answering your friends on Whatsapp.

 At the end, I want us, you and me, to learn.
-I learn from my researches, my explanations and your comments, you learn from my experience, my knowledge and the analysis I make by combining the two.
+I learn from my researches, my explanations and your comments.
+You learn from my experience, my knowledge, my researches and my analysis.

 Learning the first principles of any discipline is the best way for mastery.
-Staying on the surface of things, on the artificial side of the knowledge, can help you solve common problems, but won’t help you to adapt quickly to the new, deeper and complex ones.
+Staying on the surface of the knowledge can help you solve common problems, but it won’t help you to adapt quickly to the new, deeper and complex ones.

 Developers often need to answer new challenges, tackle new problems.
-They sometimes need to go outside their comfort zone.
-That’s one important reason why our job is so interesting!
+They often need to go outside their comfort zone.
+That’s one important reason why our job is so interesting and creative!

 Would you like to be able to work on any framework, with any language, in a startup which expects quick and quality results, even if you never used these tools before?

 This is my objective too: expand your foundation of knowledge, giving you more of these basic building blocks to answer quickly a broad range of technical and business needs.
 To be able to adapt to anything which is based on these first principles.